 -g<int> -c<int> <reads:db|dam> [<first:int>[-<last:int>]]

-REPmask -c -mrep<-g> <path> <path>.i.las" is run for every block i, resulting in a .rep<-g> block for each mask that can then be combined with Catrack into a single track for the entire DB.
+REPmask -c -n<name> <path> <path>.i.las" is run for every block i, resulting in a .<name> block track for each block that can then be combined with Catrack into a single track for the entire DB.

-The data base must have been previously split by DBsplit and all options, except -B, -D, -d, and -f, are passed through to the calls to daligner.
+The data base must have been previously split by DBsplit and all options, except -B, -d, and -f, are passed through to the calls to daligner.
 The defaults for these parameters are as for daligner.
-The -v flag, for verbose-mode, is also passed to all calls to LAsort and LAmerge.
+The -v flag, for verbose-mode, is also passed to all commands.
 The -d and -f options are described later.
-The -B and -D options control the form of the script generated by HPC.REPmask as follows.
-The -B option determines the number of block comparisons per daligner job and the -D option determines the fan-in for the hierarchical LAmerge process exactly as for HPC.daligner.
+The -B option determines the number of block comparisons per daligner job.
 For a database divided into N sub-blocks, the calls to daligner will produce a total of gN .las files, g2 for each of the N/g block groups.
-These are then merged in ceil(logD g) phases where the number of files decreases geometrically in -D until there is 1 file per block.
+These are then merged so that there is 1 file per block.
 So at the end one has N sorted .las files, one per block.

 If the integers <first> and <last> are missing then the script produced is for every block in the database.
 If <first> is present then HPC.REPmask produces an incremental script that performs as much of the task as possible for blocks <first> through <last> (<last> = <first> if not present) where it is assumed that the script has been called previously up to block <first>-1.
 If <last> is not evenly divisible by -g then the script performs the block comparisons and merges for the last incomplete group but does not yet invoke REPmask as all the necessary comparisons have not been made.
 Symmetrically, if the initial part of the range completes a previously incomplete block group, then the script generates calls to complete the comparisons for the initial group and produces the repeat-masks for that group.